ayushshrma/Expresso/README.md

 - Create, view, update, and delete employee's timesheets

-## How To Begin

-After downloading the zip folder, double click it to uncompress it and access the contents of this project.

-To view your local version of the site, open **index.html** in Google Chrome.

 ## Implementation Details

 To complete this project, you will need to create the database tables and API routes specified below.